iBicha/EmojiTexture/README.md

 # EmojiTexture
 A Unity plugin to render Emojis ☺ ❤ 🍆 🍑 to a texture.
 Currently for iOS and Android only.

+Please note that the editor is not supported.
+It will only render on device (should work on simulator as well)

 ## Preview
 <img src="https://raw.github.com/iBicha/EmojiTexture/master/preview.gif">